Skip to content

 Custom Token Claims

-Embed app-specific data into JWT tokens.
-Custom claims are available in the extra field of decoded token payloads.
+Custom claims let you embed app-specific data into JWT tokens.
+They're available in the extra field of every decoded token payload, giving you access to app context without a database lookup on every request.

 Setup